c3lang/c3docs-old/docs/comments.md

 On top of that there are two annotations for the compiler: `@required foo > 4` which tells the compiler and a user of the function that a precondition is that `foo` must be greater than 4.
 It is also marked as @deprecated, which can be used to display warnings.

-Finally a custom annotation, "@mycustom" is added.
+Finally, a custom annotation, "@mycustom" is added.
 The compiler is free to silently ignore such annotations, but can optionally emit warnings for them, it is otherwise ignored.

 ### Available annotations